Precedence rules in C2 are different from C/C++. Here are all precedence levels in C2, listed from highest (1) to lowest (11):

-The main difference is that bitwise operations and shift has higher precedence than addition and multiplication in C2.
+The main difference is that bitwise operations and shift has higher precedence than addition/subtraction and multiplication/division in C2.
 Bitwise operations also have higher precedence than the relational operators.
-There is also no difference in precedence between && || or between the bitwise operators.
+Also, there is no difference in precedence between && || or between the bitwise operators.

 a + b >> c + d (a + b) >> (c + d) // C (+ - are evaluated before >>) a + (b >> c) + d // C2 (>> is evaluated before + -) a & b == c a & (b == c) // C (bitwise operators are evaluated after relational) (a & b) == c // C2 (bitwise operators are evaluated before relational) a || b && c a || (b && c) // C (&& binds tighter than ||) (a || b) && c // C2 (Same precedence, left-to-right evaluation) a > b == c < d (a > b) == (c < d) // C (< > binds tighter than ==) ((a > b) == c) < d // C2 (Same precedence, left-to-right evaluation) a | b ^ c & d a | ((b ^ c) & d) // C (All bitwise operators have different precedence) ((a | b) ^ c) & d // C2 (Same precedence, left-to-right evaluation)

-Conflating precedence of || with &&, relational with equality operations, and bitwise operations with each other is motivated by simplification: few remember the exact internal differences in precedence between bitwise operators (to take an example).
-Left-to-right offers a very simple model to think reason about the internal ordering, and encourages use of explicit ordering where best practice in C is to use parenthesis anyway.
+Conflating the precedence of || and &&, relational and equality operations, and all bitwise operations was motivated by simplification: few remember the exact internal differences in precedence between bitwise operators.